Shmiizoid/FLO-Motion-Fitness/README.md

 # Technologies

-The technologies I used to create this portfolio were MongoDB, Express, Node.js, mongoose, and Heroku(.com).
+The technologies I used to create this portfolio were Node.js, Mongoose, Express, EJS, and CSS.

 # Installation Instructions